The Best Paint Sealers for Wood (Blind-Tested and Reviewed)

 The Minwax polyurethane separated so it took me a while to stir the product so it was once again consistent.
-If you don’t stir in the solids, your finish will be high gloss.
+If you don’t stir in the solids, your finish will be a high gloss finish.

-So, while they could both be used for stained surfaces, they would not be a good option for painted furniture, especially light or white paint colors.
-If you want to use an oil-based polyurethane, Varathane’s had better results by far – click here for the current price.
+So, while they could both be used for stained surfaces, they would not be a good choice for painted furniture, especially light or white paint colors.
+If you want to use an oil-based polyurethane, Varathane’s had the best results by far – click here for the current price.

 What Sheen Should I Use on Furniture?

 The shinier the piece the more durable and easy the surface is to wipe off.
-So, if you need a more durable finish, satin is often a good option because it’s not very shiny but is a hard, waterproof surface.
+So, if you need a more durable finish, satin is often a good option because it’s not very shiny so you still have the chalk paint finish, but is a hard, waterproof surface.

 The more gloss a surface has the more it will show imperfections in the surface so a matte sheen is much more forgiving than a semi-gloss.
 The clear coats I experimented with were all matte and satin finishes: